willemscheppers/primefaces-test/README.md

 # PrimeFaces Test

-This is a sample maven project that uses <strong>Latest PrimeFaces Release</strong> version.
+This is a sample gradle project that uses <strong>Latest PrimeFaces Release</strong> version.
 If you have a PrimeFaces issue, please download or fork this project.
 Then, you should change these files by yourself so that PrimeFaces Team can see your problem.
 Finally, you can send a link or attach the project. <strong>Please make sure that project is runnable with the command below.</strong>

-You can execute the sample with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/</strong> to run the page.
+You can execute the sample with <strong>gradlew appRun</strong> command and hit <strong>http://localhost:8080/</strong> to run the page.

 ### Jakarta EE10 Version
 ***

-PrimeFaces Test is setup to run again Jakarta EE10 profile using Jetty 12.
-You can also use other versions with the available maven profiles: mojarra40, myfaces40
+PrimeFaces Test is setup to run against Jakarta EE10 profile using Gretty.
+You can also use other versions with the available gradle properties: mojarra40, myfaces40

-`mvn clean jetty:run -Pmojarra40`
+`gradlew appRun -Pmojarra40`

-`mvn clean jetty:run -Pmyfaces40`
+`gradlew appRun -Pmyfaces40`

 ### Server Port
 ***

 By default the application runs on port 8080 but if you would like to use a different port you can pass `-Djetty.port=5000` like:

-`mvn clean jetty:run -Djetty.port=5000`
+`gradlew appRun -Djetty.port=5000`

 ### JPA Lazy Datatable